GerHobbelt/owemdjee/README.md

 - **abseil-cpp** [📁](./abseil-cpp) [🌐](https://github.com/GerHobbelt/abseil-cpp) -- a collection of C++ code (compliant to C++11) designed to augment the C++ standard library.
 - **boost** [📁](./boost) [🌐](https://github.com/GerHobbelt/boost) -- required by several other libraries in this collection
+- **cairo** [📁](./cairo) [🌐](https://github.com/GerHobbelt/cairo) -- Cairo: Multi-platform 2D graphics library with support for multiple output devices.
+Cairo is designed to produce consistent output on all output media while taking advantage of display hardware acceleration when available.
+- **cairo-demos** [📁](./cairo-demos) [🌐](https://github.com/GerHobbelt/cairo-demos) -- several simple programs intended to demonstrate some of the features of the Cairo graphics library (http://cairographics.org).
+- **fftw3** [📁](./fftw3) [🌐](https://github.com/GerHobbelt/fftw3) -- the FFTW library for computing Fourier transforms (version 3.x), maintained by the FFTW authors.
 - **gflags** [📁](./gflags) [🌐](https://github.com/GerHobbelt/gflags) -- google::flags library, used by other libs in this set.
 - **glib2** [📁](./glib2) [🌐](https://github.com/GerHobbelt/glib) -- GLib is the low-level core library that forms the basis for projects such as GTK and GNOME.
 - **highway** [📁](./highway) [🌐](https://github.com/GerHobbelt/highway) -- dependency of JpegXL